cs3110/textbook/src/chapters/hop/higher_order.md

 In programming languages, *first-order functions* similarly refer to functions that operate on individual data elements (e.g., strings, ints, records, variants, etc.).
-Whereas *higher-order function* can operate on functions, much like higher-order logics can quantify over over properties (which are like functions).
+Whereas *higher-order function* can operate on functions, much like higher-order logics can quantify over properties (which are like functions).

 ## Famous Higher-order Functions